yangyuzhou001/yangyuzhou001.github.io/_posts/2019-03-17-causalityBlog.md

 ---
 layout: post
-title: "As you gaze into the causality, the causality is gazing at you"
+title: "As you gaze into the causality, the causality gazes at you"
 date: 2019-03-17
 ---